 - In the form of a grant to the Hospital or The Children’s Hospital Foundation (not directly to individual personnel, departments, divisions or programs), approved by the Graduate Medical Education Committee and documented in an approved written agreement.

 - Specifically for the purpose of education and free of any actual or perceived conflict of interest.

-- The selection of the trainee who will receive the support is to be exclusively in the control of a Hospital department, division or program, and the vendor may not recommend or suggest a candidate.
+- The selection of the trainee who will receive the support is to be exclusively in the control of a Hospital department, division or program, and the supplier may not recommend or suggest a candidate.

-Vendor gifts for other purposes
+Supplier gifts for other purposes

 - For other situations in which vendors may seek to provide support for Hospital programs, such as funding a position in a clinical division, the terms under which such support may be accepted (if at all) are subject to advance review by the Office of General Counsel, and the support must be documented in an approved written agreement with the Hospital or The Children's Hospital Foundation.